1995parham/dotfiles/docs/home.md

 ## vSphere 6.5
 Each physical server has vSphere 6.7 installed and they are not connected to the vCenter.
+There is no need for vCenter for now.

 ### govc